 Again, this is not locking your game.

-and we are really excited to see what you're going to do with it.
+That's guest players.
+We really hope that this is going to allow you to create new and interesting dynamic ways to add to your multiplayer games and we are really excited to see what you're going to do with it.

 Next up, we have the Game Center Sandbox environment.

 So Sandbox, we created to have a separate environment for you to be able to test out Game Center functionality without being on production.

 But we had a completely duplicate server, you had to have different accounts and all the exact same data in two places.
 And this was really great.